wernight/docker-kubectl/README.md

   * `-net=host`: (optional) allows to connect to a local Kubernetes cluster.
   * `--user $UID`: (optional) by default runs as random UID `2342`, this allows to access your existing `~/.kube` if you have one.
 As you can note, you can run `kubectl` as any UID/GID.
   * `-v XXX:/config`: (optional) allows to store its configuration and possibly access existing configuration.
-Note that `/config` will always be that directory containing `.kube` (it's the force `HOME` directory).
+Note that `/config` will always be the directory containing `.kube` (it's the forced `HOME` directory).
 Can be read-only.
+Alternatively you can mount a Kubernetes service account for example: `-v /var/run/secrets/kubernetes.io/serviceaccount:/var/run/secrets/kubernetes.io/serviceaccount:ro`.

 ## Why use it